matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 costs are rising for 10 years straight then the internet will not have very many companies remaining and services will be a lot more expensive.

+If services were still rising prices, then "one-time pay" products would be really booming.
+Users would start preferring to pay for a DVD or a one-time Office subscription instead of paying for something that is "always online".
+Monthly fees would just be too much, and the "Software as a Service" business model would get a bad reputation.
+Some more services, including paid ones, wil start dying out.
+Of course, after the economy stabilizes for a few years, SaaS would come back, but just with a different name.

 By this time, if a multi-year recession had taken place, then there would be a lot of internet users with older, slower, machines.
 A large gap in technological power would emerge, with the elite few having newer, faster machines and everyone else